Kansas: Energy

 Kansas has vast renewable resources and is a top producer of wind energy in the US, with an installed capacity of about 6,100 Megawatts (MW) from nearly 3,200 wind turbines in 2019.
 Wind generated the largest share of electricity from the state at 41%.
 An additional 700 MW of capacity was scheduled to come online during 2020.
 Kansas is also a leading national producer of renewable ethanol and biodiesel fuels at nearly 600 million gallons per year.

+Kansas is one of 28 states with a nuclear power plant, Wolf Creek in Burlington, which houses a Westinghouse pressurized water reactor.
+The plant came online in 1985, and cost over $5 billion to construct.
+It is owned by Evergy.

-Kansas is ranked eighth in US petroleum extraction.
+Kansas is ranked eighth in U.S. petroleum extraction.
 Production has experienced a steady decline as the state's limited economical reserves especially from the Anadarko Basin are depleted.
 Since oil prices bottomed in 1999, oil production in Kansas has remained fairly constant, with an average monthly rate of about 2.8 Moilbbl in 2004.
 The recent higher prices have made carbon dioxide sequestration and other oil recovery techniques more economical.

-Kansas is also ranked eighth in US natural gas production.
+Kansas is also ranked eighth in U.S. natural gas production.
 Production has steadily declined since the mid-1990s with the gradual depletion of the Hugoton Natural Gas Field—the state's largest field which extends into Oklahoma and Texas.
 In 2004, slower declines in the Hugoton gas fields and increased coalbed methane production contributed to a smaller overall decline.
 Average monthly production was over 32 e9cuft.